The Roof System

 Code Design Requirements

-Each kit, inclusive of the roof system and the walls, will be qualified by our engineers to assure that the specific wind, snow and seismic loads of the site where you will build are met.
+Each kit, inclusive of the roof system and the walls excluding the foundation, will be qualified by our engineers to assure that the specific wind, snow and seismic loads of the site where you will build are met.

 Additional design elements particular to your project, such as lofts, decks, porches, additions, and interior walls, will require further analysis for an additional fee relative to the scope of the project.

 In most locations, site-specific engineered plans are required to apply for a building permit.
 These are not included with the purchase of a kit.
 We have a designer/draftsperson and an engineer to aid you with this process if necessary.